rauc/rauc/docs/reference.rst

         identifying the (installation) transaction.
         If not given, RAUC will generate a random one.

+    :STRING 'require-manifest-hash', VARIANT 's' <HASH>:
+       Check that the manifest hash of the to-be-installed bundle's matches the expected value.
+       This can be used when explicit confirmation is needed before installing a bundle by first reviewing the information returned by ``InspectBundle`` and then passing the hash here.
+       If the bundle was replaced by a different (but correctly signed) bundle, this is detected by comparing the manifest hashes.

     :STRING 'tls-cert', VARIANT 's' <filename/pkcs11-url>: Use the provided certificate for TLS client authentication